Countdown to Final Crisis: Monarch, the Monitors, and Superman-Prime

-Superman-Prime, continues his travels throughout the Multiverse to find the perfect universe.
+Superman-Prime, continues his travels throughout the multiverse to find the perfect universe.
 Superman-Prime attacks the Lex Luthor of Earth-15, while searching for his perfect universe, which he believes is owed to him.
-He brings Lex to that Earth's Fortress of Solitude, and kills that world's Superman (Zod) and his pregnant wife and then flies through the Justice League Satellite, killing Luthor and the Justice League members inside the satellite.
-Expressing his disgust over the League lacking the roster he desires; he returns to Earth and kills the Earth-15 Wonder Woman (Donna) and Batman (Jason).
-Realizing this is not the perfect Earth he is looking for, Superman-Prime dives through the planet and destroys it.
-He vows to find his perfect universe even if he has to tear apart the entire Multiverse to do so.
-Building a secret lair in the Source Wall itself, Superman-Prime captures Mister Mxyzptlk and Annataz Arataz, an evil analogue of Zatanna, and forces them to give him their magic powers as a replacement for the energies he temporarily absorbed from a Guardian.
+Building a secret lair in the Source Wall itself, Superman-Prime captures Mister Mxyzptlk and Annataz Arataz, an evil analogue of Zatanna, and forces them to give him their magic powers.
 After her torture at Superman-Prime's hands, Annataz experiences a change of heart and, as a way to atone for her past, taunts Superman-Prime until he lets Mxyzptlk escape, facing his tantrums alone.
 Superman-Prime destroys his base, burns Annataz alive, and flees.
-Mxyzptlk orders Gsptlsnz, his girlfriend, to seal off the Fifth Dimension.
-Superman-Prime later travels to the Multiversal nexus where he finds Solomon and demands his aid.
-Forerunner arrives as Superman-Prime threatens to kill Solomon unless he shows him his perfect universe; Solomon then shows Superman-Prime the war transpiring on Earth-51.
-Superman-Prime then flies down to Earth-51 and smashes into Monarch's command center.
-After fighting for a while, Monarch mocks Superman-Prime as a child, causing Superman-Prime to tear a hole in Monarch's containment suit, which sets of a chain reaction that destroys Earth-51 and the surrounding universe.
-Nix Uotan, the Monitor of Earth-51 and sole survivor of the cataclysm, cries as he finds a sapling emerging from the ground.
+Superman-Prime tears a hole in Monarch's containment suit, causing a chain reaction that destroys Earth-51.